-- Be domiciled in the UK on 5 May 2022.
-The Competition Appeal Tribunal has established a ‘domicile date’ of 5 May 2022 – being the date on which all consumers and businesses who made relevant purchases in the UK storefront of the App Store must be living or domiciled in the UK in order to be members of the class.
+- Have been domiciled in the UK on 5 May 2022.
+The Competition Appeal Tribunal has established a ‘domicile date’ of 5 May 2022 – being the date on which all consumers and businesses who made relevant purchases in the UK storefront of the App Store must have been living or domiciled in the UK in order to be members of the class.

 Not fall within one of the following excluded categories:

 - Officers, directors or employees of Apple, their subsidiaries and any entity in which they have a controlling interest;